rajatgirotra/study/cpp/CPP_NEW/RValueReferences/16_README.txt

 HashMap getMap() {
     HashMap hm;
-    return std::move(hm); // you just acted smart but you ended up being a fool.
+    return std::move(hm); // you just acted smart, but you ended up being a fool.
 You disabled RVO.
 }

-// But you say..
-RVO is a compiler optimization. if the compiler doesnt apply it, at-least my version will do a move and avoid a copy??
+// But you say, RVO is a compiler optimization. if the compiler doesn't apply it, at-least my version will do a move and avoid a copy??
 Answer
 1) First, most compiler will apply it anyway.
-2) If they dont, just because the function code is complex and has too many code paths and the compiler cannot elide a copy, the return type will automatically be an rvalue ie std::move(hm) will be implicit.
+2) If they don't, just because the function code is complex and has too many code paths and the compiler cannot elide a copy, the return type will automatically be an rvalue ie std::move(hm) will be implicit.
 You should just say "return hm";
 THAT's IT.